 Menopause is the end of a woman's reproductive abilities.
 Menopausal status is determined one year after the last spontaneous menstrual bleeding (Riyadina, Woro, 2019).
 This is caused by reduced production of the hormones estrogen and progesterone from a woman's ovaries, then the ovaries stop releasing eggs so that menstrual activity decreases and eventually stops completely.
 There is a decrease in the amount of the hormone estrogen which is very important for maintaining body functions [1].

 Hypertension is often also referred to as The Silent Disease or a hidden disease.
-Hypertension, if not treated properly, ca cause heart attacks, heart enlargement, and ultimately heart failure.
+Hypertension, if not treated properly, can cause heart attacks, heart enlargement, and ultimately heart failure.
 Caused by high pressure, blood vessels can swell (aneurysm) and weak spots increase the chance of blockage and rupture.
 Pressure.

 According to WHO (World Health Organization), around 30% of the world's population suffers from undiagnosed hypertension.
 This is because there are no definite symptoms experienced by hypertension sufferers.
 The number of hypertension sufferers is increasing from year to year.
 Data obtained from recent research shows that around 50 million (21.7%) adults in America suffer from hypertension.
 Vietnam 34.6%, Malaysia 29.9%, Singapore 24.9%, Thailand 17%, and Indonesia has a fairly high figure, namely 15% of Indonesia's 230 million population, which means that almost 35 million Indonesians suffer from hypertension [2].
 Based on the 2020 Lampung Province Health Profile, cases of high blood pressure (hypertension) in Lampung Province are still quite high, the highest cases of hypertension are in Way Kanan (25.99%), West Lampung (20.56%), East Lampung (20, 54%), West Tulang Bawang (19.49%), North Lampung (17.85%), and Metro City (12.99%) [3].